 The best place to eat lunch in central Bangkok is B-Story Cafe.
 It is a charming 2-storey cafe that is full of whimsy and the perfect place to take Instagram photos, too.
 They offer an eclectic mix of western and Thai foods, and they make cute animal shapes with their lattes.

 For the best Thai restaurant in downtown Bangkok, Ban Khun Mae is a must.
-This was one of the best meals I had on the trip and the menu was comprised of classic Thai dishes and innovative ones like Pineapple Fried Rice.
+This was one of the best meals I had on the trip and the menu was comprised of classic Thai dishes like Pad Thai and innovative ones like Pineapple Fried Rice.
 And we literally ate the peanut sauce with a spoon.
 So good.

 We were wondering where to go at night for dessert, and I am so glad we chose the Caturday Cat Cafe.
 It is so fun and unique.
 I mean, I could have chocolate while playing with kitties – what’s not to love?
 The cafe design is quirky and another great Instagrammable spot in Bangkok.